 11. More deals get closed in the morning

-Similarly, if sales reps make their calls between 9 and 10 a.m., they have about a 45% higher chance of success.
+Similarly, if sales reps make their calls between 9 and 10 a.m., they have a 45% higher chance of success.
 Morning contacts were overall 27.2% better than contacts made after noon.
 Check out when your sales contacts are happening.
 Consider automating touchpoints in the mornings to reach prospects when they're most likely to respond.

 12. Customers may not need you as much as you think